inkawu/actions/README.md

-# This repo contains actions that are used inside inkawu
+# Github actions for inkawu
+No backwards compatability is guaranteed